-Social Business: new buzzword for trying to drive business through the use of social media.
-Often the real rally cry for the “business” part is the ROI.
+Social Business: a new buzzword for trying to drive business through the use of social media.
+Often the real rallying cry for the “business” part is the ROI.
 But if you’ve been doing social media for any length of time, you already know that tracking the “return” is of critical importance.
-So the marketers have coined a new term to define their brand of social that is focused on business.
+So marketers have coined a new term to define their brand of social that is focused on business.
 Valid idea, but the principle is the same as it’s always been.

-Social Networks: Facebook, Twitter, Pinterest, LinkedIn are all social networks.
-You can use them for three main purposes: 1. advertising (pay to market your services to the user of the network – often the lowest “r” or of all types of social media); 2. networking (connecting and communicating with your friends, families, and colleagues); 3. business to consumer connections (you might want to try contacting customer service via facebook or twitter, sometimes the results can be better than the 1-800 customer service number.
+Social Networks: Facebook, Twitter, Pinterest, and LinkedIn are all social networks.
+You can use them for three main purposes: 1. advertising (pay to market your services to the user of the network – often the lowest “r” or of all types of social media); 2. networking (connecting and communicating with your friends, families, and colleagues); 3. business to consumer connections (you might want to try contacting customer service via Facebook or Twitter, sometimes the results can be better than the 1-800 customer service number.
 (AA example) You’re real-world results may vary.

 Let’s now look at the best practices of social media – not from opinion but from data.

 Facebook: Being represented on Facebook is important.
 If your customers are there, and they want to reach you, or better yet, promote you, it pays to set up shop on Facebook.
 BUT… If you don’t allocate any resources to check Facebook and respond to complaints, questions, and comments, you’re actually doing your company a disservice.
 Everyone started out saying, “You need a Facebook page.
-You’re customers are there.”
+Your customers are there.”
 But very few companies have followed through with a strategy and process for engaging with Facebook.
 (Recommendation: Once a day, sweep your Facebook page for Questions, or Comments.
 Thank everyone who comments.
 Answer questions when possible.
 Acceptable response time: 24 hours)

 Twitter: Twitter is much less easy to define and track.
 But Twitter matters.
 And the younger your demographic the more important having a Twitter strategy becomes.
 You can get burned if your brand is being torched on Twitter.
 Get a program in place for Twitter content.
 Dumb tweets are almost worse than no tweets at all.
 But a good tweet can build your audience, and drive traffic to your Facebook page or blog.
 People follow brands on Twitter.
 Brands don’t do a very good job of listening or responding on Twitter.
 But it’s vital that you get better at it.
 Put a plan in place.
 And learn what to do if you get a negative trend.
 What’s your troll policy and plan?
 (Recommendation: Minimum once a day sweet for mentions and @s.
 Don’t tweet unless you have something to say.
 Never respond directly to trolls.
 Get a plan.
 Acceptable response time: 1 – 2 hours when staffed, but 24 hours is within tolerance.)